zzzprojects/EntityFrameworkExtras/README.md

 }
 ~~~

-* Execute the Stored Procedure and the parameter will be set to the output parameter value
+* Execute the Stored Procedure, and the parameter will be set to the output parameter value

 ~~~ csharp
 var proc = new GetOldestAgeStoredProcedure();